Landing Page Analysis: Breaking Down CTAs for the Top 100 SaaS Sites

-Landing pages like the one above will usually struggle generating the leads they are looking for.
+Landing pages like the one above will usually struggle to generate the leads they are looking for.
 What’s a bigger issue for LP’s like this, is pinpointing where your specific conversion problem is.

 Is it your copy or the offer?
 Is it the design of your landing page or did you misplace your CTA where it can’t be found?
 Or is your offer simply at the wrong point in the buyer’s journey to begin with?

-There is an endless slew of possible problems, each with their own solution.
+There is an endless slew of possible problems, each with its own solution.
 To make things a bit easier, we’ve narrowed down the possible CTA and Landing Page diagnoses into five general categories.

 - Goal Conversion Lacks Clarity

 - Incorrect Timing in Buyer’s Journey

 Having identified what the common problems are for CTA optimization, let’s see how we can fix them.